-&lt;sup>47 Tool for the demonstration and assessment of additionality, Ver.
+54 Tool for the demonstration and assessment of additionality, Ver.
 5.2, Annex: Guidance on the Assessment of Investment Analysis, at 12.

-&lt;sup>48 ACM0013, Ver.
-4.0, at 4; Tool for the demonstration and assessment of additionality, Ver.
+55 ACM0013, Ver.
+4.0. at 4: Tool for the demonstration and assessment of additionality, Ver.
 5.2, at 7.

-&lt;sup>49 Tool for the demonstration and assessment of additionality, Ver.
+56 Tool for the demonstration and assessment of additionality, Ver.
 5.2, Annex: Guidance on the Assessment of Investment Analysis, at 13.
 The Guidance is clear that this requirement cannot be avoided on grounds of business confidentiality:

-&quot;In cases where the project participant does not wish to make such a spreadsheet available to the public an exact read-only or PDF copy shall be provided for general publication.
+[&]quot;In cases where the project participant does not wish to make such a spreadsheet available to the public an exact read-only or PDF copy shall be provided for general publication.
 In case the PP wishes to black-out certain elements of the publicly available version, a clear justification for this shall be provided to the UNFCCC secretariat by the DOE when requesting registration."

-&lt;sup>50 ACM0013, Ver.
+57 ACM0013, Ver.
 4.0, at 4; Tool for the demonstration and assessment of additionality, Ver.
 5.2, at 7.

-&lt;sup>52 ACM0013, Ver.
+59 ACM0013, Ver.
 4.0, at 4.